MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Setting "Who Can Grab?"

-`Interactive` entities have a setting in the Property panel called "Who Can Grab?" with the following options controlling who can grab the entity.
+`Interactive` entities have a setting in the Properties panel called "Who Can Grab?" with the following options controlling who can grab the entity.

 | Setting | Behavior |
 |---|---|